xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 Move uo to the chef-repo and copy the needed SSL certificates from the server:

 ```
-cd ..
+~/chef-repo/.chef$ cd ..
-knife ssl fetch
+~/chef-repo$ knife ssl fetch
+WARNING: Certificates from chef-cook will be fetched and placed in your trusted_cert
+directory (~/chef-repo/.chef/trusted_certs).

+Knife has no means to verify these are the correct certificates.
+You should
+verify the authenticity of these certificates after downloading.

+Adding certificate for chef-cook in ~/chef-repo/.chef/trusted_certs/chef-cook.crt

 ```
 Confirm that knife.rb is set up correctly by running the client list:

 ```
-knife client list
+~/chef-repo$ knife client list
+ciscolab-validator
 ```
-This command should output the validator name.
+This command should output the validator name (ciscolab in our case).
 With both the server and a workstation configured, it is possible to bootstrap your first node.

 ## Installing the client with ZTP and Bootsrap the node